Pay Attention to the Keys: Visual Piano Transcription Using Transformers: Experimental Setup

 \subsection{Video Pre-Processing}

-In order to make data loading easier, videos are first transcoded from their native frame-rate to a frame-rate of 30 using FFMPEG.\footnote{\url{https://ffmpeg.org/}} We then crop out the piano using either the crops provided with the dataset (in the case of PianoYT), or using the bounding boxes detected by our YOLOv8 model (in the case of R3s).
-We additionally make sure that the image is in the correct orientation and is mirrored correctly.
-Specifically, this requires rotating all PianoYT images 180 degrees.
+In order to make data loading easier and have a consistent temporal resolution throughout all datasets, all videos are first transcoded from their native frame-rate to a frame-rate of 30 using FFmpeg.\footnote{\url{https://ffmpeg.org/}} We then crop out the piano using the crops provided with the datasets.
+Lastly, we ensure that the image is in the correct orientation and is mirrored correctly.
+Specifically, this requires rotating all PianoYT images 180 degrees to have the same orientation as R3.

-Because our onset and pitch detection model is pre-trained on a square $224\times 224$ image, we experiment with a variety of transforms for modifying the rectangular crop so that it fits the desired resolution.
-These are visualized in Fig. \ref{fig:input_types}.